 For more information, visit your local Ford of Canada dealer or www.ford.ca to find the Ford Extended Service Plan that is right for you.

 Note: Repairs performed outside of Canada and the United States are not eligible for Ford ESP coverage.
-This information is subject to change.

 GENERAL MAINTENANCE INFORMATION